kmcq/dotfiles/README.md

 My personal dotfiles.

-Install using `install` and `bootstrap`.

-Structure taken from `bswinnerton/dotfiles`.
-Thanks!
+Runs using https://www.chezmoi.io/.
+Inspired by many things on the internet, few ideas are my own <3